DataDog/integrations-core/docs/proposals/TEMPLATE.md

 ## Problem

 *If necessary, add a more detailed sketch of the problem.
-Add any notes, pictures, text or details that illuminate why this is a problem we need to solve.
+Add any notes, pictures, text, or details that illuminate why this is a problem that needs to be solved.
 Keep it as concise as possible.*

 ## Constraints

 *If necessary, note any constraints or requirements that any solution must fulfill.
 For example:*

-    1. We have to target Python 2.7.
+    1. Target is Python 2.7.
     2. Memory footprint should not increase more than 10%.
     3. Every check in `integrations-core` and `integrations-extra` should be supported.